$0 China → UK Global Talent Guide — Quick-Start Checklist

 Use both adults' quotas.
 Both you and your spouse should set up foreign currency accounts and make separate transfers.
 This doubles your effective limit to $100,000 per year for a couple.

 Maintain detailed records.
-SAFE compliance is based on self-reporting and bank-level monitoring.
+Banks may monitor transfers and request supporting information.
 Keep records of every transfer, its purpose, and the source of funds.
-If you are later asked to demonstrate the legitimacy of your transfers — whether by Chinese or UK authorities — clean documentation protects you.
+If you are later asked to demonstrate the legitimacy of your transfers — whether by Chinese or UK authorities — clean documentation helps.

 Free Download